Convergence of Adam Under Relaxed Assumptions

 \subsection{Contributions}

-In light of the above background, we summarize our main contributions as follows. \begin{itemize} \item We show that Adam converges to stationary points under relaxed assumptions.
+In light of the above background, we summarize our main contributions as follows. \begin{itemize} \item We develop a new analysis to show that Adam converges to stationary points under relaxed assumptions.
 In particular, we do not assume bounded gradients or Lipschitzness of the objective function.
-Furthermore, we also consider a generalized non-uniform smoothness condition where the local smoothness or Hessian norm is bounded by a sub-quadratic function of the gradient norm.
-Under these more realistic assumptions, we obtain a gradient complexity of $\cO(\epsilon^{-4})$. \item We propose a variance-reduced version of Adam with provable convergence guarantees.
-In particular, we obtain the accelerated $\cO(\epsilon^{-3})$ gradient complexity. \item We develop a novel technique to show gradients along the optimization trajectory are bounded by a constant with high probability.
-This technique is not limited to Adam and can be potentially applied to other problems and algorithms. \end{itemize}
+Furthermore, we also consider a generalized non-uniform smoothness condition where the local smoothness or Hessian norm is bounded by a \emph{sub-quadratic} function of the gradient norm.
+Under these more realistic assumptions, we obtain a \emph{dimension free} gradient complexity of $\cO(\epsilon^{-4})$ if the gradient noise is centered and bounded. \item We generalize our analysis to the setting where the gradient noise is centered and has sub-Gaussian norm, and show the convergence of Adam with a gradient complexity of $\cO(\epsilon^{-4}\log^{3.25}(1/\epsilon))$. \item We propose a variance-reduced version of Adam (VRAdam) with provable convergence guarantees.
+In particular, we obtain the accelerated $\cO(\epsilon^{-3})$ gradient complexity. \end{itemize}